communitybridge/docs/Easycla_pre_requisites/EasyCLA_pre_requisite.md

 * Sign a Corporate CLA on behalf of the company - as a signatory you need to have legal authority to sign documents on behalf of the company.
 * Review and sign a Corporate CLA by request.

+The CLA ADministrator team will get back within a week.
+If you have any questions, contact the CLA Support team.